sage-code/maj/alphabet.md

 **IPA practice**
 * ceba = ENG: "cerebellum" => IPA: "t͡seba"
-* cyga = ENG: "cigarette"  => IPA: "t͡syga"
+* ciga = ENG: "cigarette"  => IPA: "t͡siga"

 **Modified: k**

 Maj letter "k" is plosive-valear not trilled.
 It may be pronounced like "c" in "culture" or "k" in "karate".
 Notice "k" is a very frequent letter in Maj.

 **examples:**